afuentri/B-MyRepCLL/README.md

 For installation, just clone the repository.

 ### REQUIREMENTS
-bwa 0.7.15 or above\n
+bwa 0.7.15 or above
 bamtools 2.4 or above
 bcftools 1.7 or above
 bedtools 2.26 or above
 bbduk(bbtools), repair(bbtools) BBMap version 38 or above
 emboss water 6.6.0 or above
 samtools 1.7 or above
 freebayes 1.1.0 or above
 seqtk 1.2 or above
 Python
 R

 #### PIP INSTALL REQUIRED PACKAGES
 pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3)